 Databases are commonly attached at the back-end of web applications.
-Whenever you request for something on a website, say a pair of earphones from Amazon or available hotel rooms on Trivago, the database attached to that website is responsible for accepting your query, fetching your data from the data bucket, and delivering it to your website page.
+Whenever you request something on a website, say a pair of earphones from Amazon or available hotel rooms on Trivago, the database attached to that website is responsible for accepting your query, fetching your data from the data bucket, and delivering it to your website page.
 In cases when the server crashes, databases can help retrieve it.
-Databases also accept changes to data when we enter new information like personal details on a website or application.
-Uploading pictures, saving card details, posting articles, and interacting on social media are all examples of changes that we make on the database system on a daily basis.
+Databases also accept data changes when we enter new information like personal details on a website or application.
+Uploading pictures, saving card details, posting articles, and interacting on social media are all examples of changes that we make to the database system daily.

-Any software that connects an application’s frontend to its back end is a middleware.
+Any software that connects an application’s front end to its back end is middleware.
 Just like the plumbing units of your pipes, middleware is not visible but is important to transfer any communication, requests, and responses between your application and server database.
-They facilitate connectivity, between server, database, operating systems, and more.
+They facilitate connectivity, between servers, databases, operating systems, and more.
 In other words, middleware is any code that is executed between a server receiving requests and sending a response.
 They function by passing on the controls to another middleware function or system.
 Eventually, a middleware function is called a function that ends the request-response cycle by sending an HTTP response back to the client through appropriate routing.

 Developers use a variety of languages to build an application depending on the size and complexity of the design.
 Some of the most commonly built languages are PHP, Python, Ruby, etc. They defer in size, performance, style of programming, and compatibility.
 It’s up to you and your developers, and every language has its pros and ideal applications.

 Some of the best back end development languages are: